aka. Part 2 – Want to Build a Side Business? Just Buy a Great Domain Name

 So, everyday, roughly 100,000 domain names expire.
 If you’re curious to see what a list looks like, click here and view any txt file under the ‘Pending Delete’ heading.

 About 99.9% of those domains are garbage.
 Probably more, actually.

-But every now and then, nested within a daily drop, are cherries ripe for picking.
-Great domains to grab and develop a side business on.
+But every now and then, nested within a daily drop, are diamonds in the rough.
+Great domains to cherry-pick and use as the foundation of a side business.

 The easiest way is, you don’t.

 Most drop-catching companies will show you the most popular expired domains that are dropping each day/week.
 No need to sift.
 No need to go cross-eyed.
 Just shop out of someone else’s shopping cart.